MetPX/sarracenia/c/README.rst

         whereas when you post a directory initially, is posts with mtime=0 first pass, so whole thing. but if a directory is added, mtime is already current, so only files that change in future will be posted...
 HMM...

+  - FIXME: when 'start' if sleep <= 0 , should exit (not an error, compatibility with sr start all configs)

+  - FIXME: require a configuration file (log & state files) ?  sr_subscribe does work without it, but...

   - do we go to the whole (copy directories into a file for comparison schtick? that's more sr_poll.... try the cache first.